 In the eternal war between Madrid and Barcelona—constantly fueled by the double nationalist politics of the day—it seems that the capital has once again taken the advantage.
 The 80's were all about the scene in Madrid, the 90's belonged to the Olympic Barcelona and the 2000's seemed evenly distributed.
 But in recent years the balance seems to have decanted again.
 At least as far as contemporary art is concerned.
 More and larger galleries, (many) more private foundations, a predominant fair or the unattainable shadow of Reina Sofia are some of the most obvious examples of this current advantage.

 However, Barcelona does not give up.
-In addition to its good structures and context to host artist residences (see Hangar, La Escocesa, Piramidon, etc.) and some more or less recent additions (with the galleries Bombon Projects and Espai Tactel at the head or the new management of Fabra i Coats by Joana Hurtado), in recent times independent projects of great interest have appeared (many of them private) that seek to revitalize an exhausted artistic fabric and, to a large extent, widely abandoned by public authorities and - why not say so - collectors.
+In addition to the organizations to host artist residences (see Hangar, La Escocesa, Piramidon, etc.) and some more or less recent additions (the galleries Bombon Projects and Espai Tactel at the head or the new management of Fabra i Coats by Joana Hurtado), independent projects of great interest have appeared (many of them private) that seek to revitalize an exhausted artistic fabric and, to a large extent, widely abandoned by public authorities and - why not say so - collectors.
 A culture of DIY, a mixture of passion, judgment and experience, which is, at least, worthy of admiration if not worthy of support.
 Neo2 collaborator, Aurélien Le Genissel presents some of the independent art spaces in Barcelona here.

 An artist studio, (mini) exhibition space, conference space for workshops and talks, and above all, a meeting place full of surprises where the most interesting of the next artistic generation of the city can be found.
 Located in L'Hospitalet—whose town hall is betting heavily on culture—on the outskirts of Barcelona, Fase was founded by artists Paco Chanivet, Patricia Fernández, Marco Noris and Patricio Rivera after finishing their residency in Hangar.
 More names have been added such as Mercedes Pimiento, Blanca del Rio, Pedro Eurrutia, Ricardo Cárdenas, David Franklin, Gisella Chillida, Elena Blesa, Margot Cuevas or Dolores Mendy.
 This large industrial hangar rents spaces for artists and curators, some of them already presented in galleries, such as Pablo del Pozo - in Joan Prats -, Arnau Blanch - Ana Mas Project - or Chanivet himself - recently signed by Espai Tactel.